tomblind/local-lua-debugger-vscode/README.md

 ---
 ## Tips
+- For convenience, a global reference to the debugger is always stored as `lldebugger`.
 - You can detect that the debugger extension is attached by inspecting the environment variable `LOCAL_LUA_DEBUGGER_VSCODE`.
 This is useful for conditionally starting the debugger in custom environments.
     ```lua
     if os.getenv("LOCAL_LUA_DEBUGGER_VSCODE") == "1" then